Contact Us | Search

 Project Dates: September 2022 - April 2024

-The Covid-19 pandemic has severely affected Vietnam since the beginning of 2020, causing severe impacts on the economy and vulnerable populations.
-First, disruption of regional supply chains led to stagnant production and business in Vietnam.
-Second, the disruption of the trade supply chain led to a decrease in production activities of the processing and manufacturing industries.
-Third, the "supply - demand" source of labor was disrupted, and the unemployment rate increased.
-That means the source of livelihood of the working people, especially of the vulnerable group of people, was lost.
-When their main source of income declined, they struggled to survive and began to develop their own coping strategies, including increasing dependence on natural resources.
+The COVID-19 pandemic severely affected Vietnam, causing impacts on the economy and vulnerable populations.
+Disruption of regional supply chains led to stagnant production and business in Vietnam and the unemployment rate increased.
+Vulnerable working people lost their main income sources and developed their own coping strategies, including increasing their dependence on natural resources.

-This project aims to study the impact of the Covid-19 pandemic on the use of ecosystem services in Vietnam.
-Before the pandemic, people used ecosystem services widely, of which the use of medicinal plants for production of traditional medicines was most prominent.
-However, the question is, how has the impact of the Covid-19 pandemic affected ecosystem services and if so, why?
-The results of this study will provide compelling evidence of how people's use of ecosystem services and medicinal plants has changed since 2020.
-The findings can be used to design more effective interventions for supporting vulnerable group of people when similar situations occur in the future and maintaining important ecosystem services to the national sustainable socio-economic development.
+This PEER project studied the impact of the COVID-19 pandemic on the use of ecosystem services in Vietnam.
+Before the pandemic, people used ecosystem services widely, especially medicinal plants for the production of traditional medicines.
+The researchers sought to understand how the use of ecosystem services and medicinal plants has changed since 2020, developing findings that can be used to design more effective interventions for supporting vulnerable groups of people in similar situations in the future and maintaining important ecosystem services.

 Back to PEER COVID-19 Grant Recipients